TomLXXVI/python-hvac/README.md

 VENTILATION OF BUILDINGS.
 Taylor & Francis.
 Chapter 6.*

 **cooling_load_calc**<br>
-A package for doing cooling load calculations of a building, based upon ASHRAE's Radiant-Times-Series (RTS) method.
+A package for doing cooling (and heating) load calculations of thermal zones in a building, based upon ASHRAE's Radiant-Times-Series (RTS) method.
-It uses a lumped capacitance model to take the thermal inertia of flat, opaque building components and the interior thermal mass of a zone into account.
+It uses a lumped capacitance model (thermal network model) to take the thermal inertia of flat, opaque building components and the interior thermal mass of a zone into account, as explained in Chapter 10 of *Mitchell, J. W., & Braun,
+J. E. (2012).
+PRINCIPLES OF HEATING, VENTILATION, AND AIR CONDITIONING IN BUILDINGS.
+John Wiley & Sons*.
+Using third-party package `python-control` ([Python Control Systems Library](https://github.com/python-control/python-control)), a state-space model is then derived from this thermal network model, which can be simulated in time.
+The state-space model of the thermal zone can then also be easily integrated in a temperature control feedback system.
+A series of notebooks in `docs/examples/cooling_load_calc` explains step by step how to use the `cooling_load_package` and what it can do.

 **sun**<br>
 This package is about solar radiation on surfaces.
 It implements a number of